This post is to show you why your expectations in marriage are messing up your relationship.

-Unmet expectations can actually help us LEARN about the our spouse.
+Unmet expectations can actually help us LEARN about our spouse.

 It’s all bout how we deal with marriage expectations that matter!

-How to prevent expectations from sabotaging your relationship
+How to prevent expectations from sabotaging your marriage

 Arguments can lead to greater understanding of your husband or wife if you get to the root of why they had the expectation they had and why they reacted the way they did to the unfulfilled expectation.

 If you’re the one with the disappointment, learn to say “I was expecting… because…”.